gchan/easy_geoip/README.md

 ### Reliability

-The services listed above are free, require no registration, and supported by volunteer developers.
-It it generally understood that such services are traditionally more likely to experience downtime or disruption.
+The services listed above are free, require no registration, and are supported by volunteer developers.
+It is generally understood that such services are traditionally more likely to experience downtime or disruption.

-If IP geolocation is mission-critical in your application, consider using a paid service to mitigate the risk of downtime and disruption.
+If IP geolocation is mission-critical in your application, consider using a paid commercial service to mitigate the risk of downtime and disruption.

 ## Installation